MESOTHELIOMA

 Pericardial Mesothelioma

 Pericardial mesothelioma is a rare form of mesothelioma that develops in the lining surrounding the heart (the pericardium).
-This type of mesothelioma accounts for approximately 5% of the newly diagnosed cases per year.
+This type of mesothelioma accounts for approximately 1% of the newly diagnosed cases per year in the United States, roughly around 30 cases per year.

 Symptoms Include: